Khloe Kardashian Reunites With Ex-Boyfriend French Montana

 At the time, Khloe was still dating Tristan Thompson.
 However, nothing seemed to come from the alleged flirt fest between French and Kourtney.

-Fans can see more of Khloe Kardashian’s life when Keeping Up With the Kardashians airs Sunday nights on E!
+Fans can see more of Khloe Kardashian’s life when Keeping Up With the Kardashians airs Sunday nights on E! network.